2kunal6/airflow_tutorial/README.md

 - For tasks calling costly jobs like Spark we might want to limit the number of jobs we request to not overwhelm the system/queue.
 This can be handled by setting max_active_tasks which limits the maximum number of job requests a dag can make via tasks.
     - Please note that this is different from max_active_runs which says the number of dag runs itself that can be active.
     - It's generally a good idea to set max_active_runs=1, so that we run only one dag at a time to avoid confusion.

+## Airflow Architecture
+- Scheduler: It continuously scans the dags directory to schedule tasks based on their dependencies and schedule.
+It interacts with the metadata database to store and retrieve task state and execution information.
+- Metadata DB: It stores DAGs, task status, execution history etc., typically using MySQL or Postgres.
+It also helps Airflow recover from crash by using the persistent state.
+- WebServer: A Flask-based web interface for monitoring DAGs, viewing logs, and manually triggering jobs.
+It also displays information from the Metadata server.
+- Executors: It allocates resources and runs tasks.
+Types:
+    - LocalExecutor – Runs tasks in parallel on a single machine.
+    - CeleryExecutor – Distributes tasks across multiple worker nodes using Celery and Redis/RabbitMQ.
+    - KubernetesExecutor – Dynamically creates Kubernetes pods for each task, providing scalability.
+- Worker Nodes: Executes the task by reading the code from the Metadata DB.
+- Message Broker: Redis or RabbitMQ is used for task queuing.
+The Scheduler sends tasks to the broker, and workers pick them up.